BreatheManually/DSA4262-helix/README.md

 Description: Specifies the file location of the data CSV file.

-Usage: Provides the path to data file, if flag not stated, test_data.csv (For Predictions) is used.
+Usage: Provides the path to data file, should be correct type [labeled data, unlabeled data, raw data] depending on the chosen function.

     --label_path